Unsupervised segmentation and clustering workflow for efficient processing of 4D-STEM and 5D-STEM data: Discussion

 \section{Discussion}

 The marching-square-based clustering framework offers a fast and generalizable route for identifying spatially coherent regions in 4D-STEM data.
-While it reduces the computational time, it also improves matches with higher order scattering angles by averaging over mistilt and mosaicity within the grain \citep{vincent1994double}.
+While it reduces computational time, it can also improve the accuracy of the template matching at higher scattering angles by mitigating the effects of local mistilt and mosaicity within a grain, an averaging effect conceptually similar to that exploited in precession electron diffraction methods. \citep{vincent1994double, midgley2015precession}.
 However, it also has limitations to be resolved.
 The algorithm assumes that each probe position is dominated by a well-defined diffraction pattern representative of a unique local structure.
-In cases where multiple crystalline domains overlap within the probe size, such as in areas with vertically stacked grains, the local diffraction signals become mixed, resulting in ambiguous similarity metrics and unstable cluster boundaries.
+While cluster averaging can enhance the visibility of higher-angle diffraction features, clusters may occasionally include pixels from slightly different crystalline domains, which can lead to superposition of diffraction features depending on the dataset and clustering parameters. \citep{martineau2019unsupervised} These mixed diffraction conditions also limit strain extraction, since reliable strain measurements require that experimental Bragg peaks can be uniquely associated with a single reference lattice.
+Clustering approaches are therefore most effective when the dataset contains a significant fraction of pixels with relatively unmixed diffraction signals.
+In strongly polycrystalline systems, multiple crystalline domains may contribute simultaneously to the diffraction pattern at a given probe position, for example due to overlapping grains, twin boundaries, or vertically stacked grains within the probe size.
+In such cases the local diffraction signals become mixed, which can make similarity-based segmentation less distinct and lead to ambiguous similarity metrics and less stable cluster boundaries.

+In these cases, experimental approaches such as precession \citep{vincent1994double, midgley2015precession} or multi-angle beam-tilt acquisition \citep{ribet2025multi} can help reduce overlap effects.
+Computational strategies such as hierarchical clustering or machine-learning assisted clustering may further refine segmentation of complex microstructures.
+In the current implementation, clusters are seeded sequentially from pixels with the highest similarity values using a single similarity threshold for efficiency.
+However, more complex microstructures, such as boundaries between domains sharing common reflections(e.g. twin boundaries), may benefit from parameter exploration or approaches that evaluate similarity threshold at multiple levels.
+These developments could better resolve structural relationships such as twins, grain boundaries, or other crystallographic variants.

 Despite these limitations, the proposed method offers significant practical advantages for processing 4D-STEM datasets.
 Implemented as an open-source user-friendly module within the \texttt{py4DSTEM} ecosystem, the algorithm requires only a few tunable parameters, primarily the similarity threshold and minimum cluster size, making it broadly accessible to users with varying computational backgrounds.
 A major advantage of this framework is the substantial reduction in effective data size, which greatly facilitates data handling, visualization, and storage.
 This benefit becomes even more pronounced in \textit{in situ} 4D-STEM (or 5D-STEM) experiments, where continuous acquisition rapidly produces massive datasets.
 Moreover, the low computational cost enables efficient processing even on standard CPUs, eliminating the need for specialized hardware.
 Together, these features establish a scalable and practical workflow for multidimensional electron microscopy analysis.